JimOfLeisure/100devs-2022-cohort/readme.md

 I do not represent 100 Devs or Leon; I'm just a fan who's decided to join the cohort and catch up with and follow the class materials to keep fresh and practice and meet others.

+### Known "missing" classes

+No class materials exist for these, for reasons (network night, project night, whatevs):

+- Class09
+- Class17
+- Class18

+Also, I may or may not include materials from "office hours" Sundays.